Skip to contents

 Selecting an appropriate denominator for percentage variables is critical, and at times, complex.
 The basic approach is to simply divide every variable by the table universe, which should contain universe in the variable name.
 But in other cases, alternate variables may make for more insightful denominators.
 For example, if we were interested in the share of family households that were headed by single male householders, we would want to divide household_type_family_households_other_family_male_householder_no_spouse_present by household_type_family_households_ rather than by household_type_universe_.

-At this point, we’ll want to obtain some sample data to ensure our first-pass code is functional.
-We can do this as so:
+At this point, we’ll want to obtain some sample data to verify that our variable choices and denominator logic are correct:

 sample_data = tidycensus::get_acs(